jhpark1013/blog/_posts/2022-06-02-day-4-thinking-of-the-internship-project-tasks.markdown

 ---
-title: Day 4 - thinking of the internship project tasks
+title: Thinking of the internship project tasks
 date: 2022-06-02T10:23:07-04:00
 ---